TritonDataCenter/sdc-cloudapi/docs/index.md

 # Versions

 The section describes API changes in CloudAPI versions.

+## 9.6.0
+- Added support for user-driven machine [Migrations](#migrations), allowing the movement of machines between servers.

 ## 9.5.0
 - Remove Cloud Analytics endpoints.
 Cloud Analytics has been removed from